tipilegal/Kali-Linux-to-DigitalOcean/README.md

 2. Select **Convert and Upload Kali Generic Cloud Image to DigitalOcean** from the left-hand sidebar.
 3. Click **Run workflow** under the **workflow_dispatch** section.

+> [!WARNING]
 > **DigitalOcean Processing**: Occasionally, DigitalOcean's backend can take longer to process and validate the image, especially during peak times.
 It may take up to 10 minutes or more for the image to be marked as **Available**.
+If the image remains stuck in **Pending**, delete the image in DigitalOcean and try again, or try changing the region.
+To change the region, update the `REGION` secret in your GitHub repository to a different valid region (e.g., `nyc3`, `sfo3`).

+> [!TIP]
+> After the workflow completes, you can manually upload the `disk.raw.gz` file in the release files to DigitalOcean.
+This is useful if you want to upload the image without rerunning the workflow:
 >
-> If the image remains stuck in **Pending**, delete the image in DigitalOcean and try again, or try changing the region.
-To change the region, update the `REGION` secret in your GitHub repository to a different valid region (e.g., `nyc3`, `sfo3`).

-### Using the `disk.raw.gz` from the Release for Manual Upload

-After the workflow completes, you can manually upload the `disk.raw.gz` file in the release files to DigitalOcean using the **Import via URL** method:

-1. Go to **Backups & Snapshots** > **Custom Images** in the DigitalOcean dashboard.
+> 1. Go to **Backups & Snapshots** > **Custom Images** in the DigitalOcean dashboard.
-2. Choose **Import via URL** and provide the release URL for the `disk.raw.gz` file from your GitHub repository.
+> 2. Choose **Import via URL** and provide the release URL for the `disk.raw.gz` file from your GitHub repository.

-## Notes

-- **Versioning**: The workflow automatically increments the version of the image (`v1.0.0`, `v2.0.0`, etc.) and commits the updated version to `version.txt`.
-This ensures that each uploaded image has a unique version number.
-- **Custom Images**: This workflow uploads the Kali Linux image to DigitalOcean's **Custom Images** service.
-You can use this custom image to create droplets in DigitalOcean.
-- **Workflow Impact**: Running this workflow will increment the version in `version.txt`, so it's important to either fork the repository or maintain your own version tracking.
+## Creating a Droplet from the Custom Image

+After the image is available in DigitalOcean, you can create a droplet from it:

+1. Go to **Droplets** in your DigitalOcean dashboard.
+2. Select **Create Droplet**.
+3. Under **Choose an image**, select **Custom Images**.
+4. Select the Kali Linux image you uploaded.

 ## Contributing